geeksblabla/geeksblabla.com/blablas/ep4/index.md

 00:03 - What is your academic background?

-00:06 - did you study on any public high school?
+00:06 - did you study in any public high school?

 00:20 - How did you switch from developement to security?